Achieve optimal building energy performance

 Many buildings are capable of achieving outstanding performance, but technology advancements have made ensuring fully integrated and optimized building systems more demanding.
 Understanding and reviewing all building systems involved in your project is vital to optimize performance.

 Our team brings a valuable combination of commissioning, sustainability, energy modeling, LEED, and building enclosure expertise – making us uniquely equipped to ensure that your building is achieving its full potential.
-With more than 300 commissioning projects completed since 2000, we offer not only the right mix of technical capabilities, but also extensive industry experience and understanding of the particularities of diverse climates, materials, and technologies.
+Since 2000, we have offered not only the right mix of technical capabilities, but also extensive industry experience and understanding of the particularities of diverse climates, materials, and technologies.

 At every stage of the project – from design through construction and occupancy – we can help establish requirements, resolve issues, and verify the performance of all systems, including HVAC equipment and controls, lighting and daylighting controls, and domestic hot water and renewable energy systems (photovoltaic, solar thermal hot water, and more).
 Using leading-edge testing strategies, modeling tools, and technical expertise, we help owners reap the rewards of their design investments, protect the longevity of their equipment, and achieve their intended cost savings and sustainability objectives.
 In addition to helping new projects realize their full potential, we also deliver services for existing buildings, tuning systems to restore optimal performance and often identifying low-cost ways to reduce utility costs and extend equipment life.